EL-Mehdiri/PFA/README.md

 ### Configure the Application

-1. Rename the `.env.example` file to `.env`.
-2. Open the `.env` file in a text editor.
-3. Configure the database connection by setting the `DATABASE_URI` variable.
+1. Configure the database connection by setting the `DATABASE_URI` variable.
 For example: DATABASE_URI = 'sqlite:///database.db'
-4. Save and close the `.env` file.

 ### Run the Application

-1. Run the following command to start the application: flask run
+1. Run the following command to start the application: fpython main.py
 ---

 Happy task management with TaskZenith!